Why Choose Cava Law Firm to Help You

 Premises Liability And Negligent Security in Massachusetts

-If you happen to be the victim of a crime on someone else’s property, then the property owner may be liable for cases of negligent security.
+A property owner may be liable for cases of negligent security.
 This occurs if they do not keep the premises reasonably safe for those who patronize them.
 If you want to prove a case of negligent security, there are a few things that must be shown:

-- Recurring issues.
+• Recurring issues.
 Usually, a property owner is not going to be considered liable for crimes that take place on their property unless there is an established pattern of crimes having taken place there.
 If there is a pattern of crime, then it is up to the property owner to improve security to safeguard their guests.

-- Improper security measures.
+• Improper security measures.
 For properties that continue to have issues with crime, the property owner is required to implement various security measures, to what is considered a reasonable degree.
 Sometimes this includes adding security lights, perimeter protection, better maintenance, higher quality locks, or security guards.

-- Not complying with the law.
+• Not complying with the law.
 While this is not considered an absolute requirement, you will have a better chance of recovering compensation if the owner or the operator of the property fails to meet the federal, state, or local laws related to maintaining their property.

 Understanding Premises Liability Laws in Massachusetts